IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > The Committee has decided to update its general comment on article 3 of the Covenant and to replace general comment No. 4 (thirteenth session, 1981), in the light of the experience it has gathered in its activities over the last 20 years. **The present revision seeks to take account of the important impact of this article on the enjoyment by women of the human rights protected under the Covenant.**

-Similarly, the United Nations *Committee on Economic, Social and Cultural Rights* issues has issued twenty-seven General Comments, including General Comment 16, which concerns Article 3 if ICECSR (equal rights between women and men) and General Comment 20, regarding Article 2 (non-discrimination).
+Similarly, the United Nations *Committee on Economic, Social and Cultural Rights* has issued twenty-seven General Comments, including General Comment 16, which concerns Article 3 (equal rights between women and men) and General Comment 20, regarding Article 2 (non-discrimination).
 General Comment 16 focuses entirely on equal rights for women.
 General Comment 20 briefly recognisies that men may face discrimination; "Refusal to grant paternity leave may also amount to discrimination against men."[^60]

 Additionally, States have a number of other instruments that provide comprehensive guidance on protecting and respecting the rights of women and girls.
 For example, the *Convention on the Elimination of Discrimination Against Women*, forty General Recommendations from the *Committee on the Elimination of Discrimination against Women*, the *Beijing Declaration and Platform For Action*, the United Nations *Commission on the Status of Women*, and reports from the *Special Rapporteur on Violence Against Women*.